Foreword by the Management Board

 Dear Shareholders,

-In terms of earnings, Austrian Post also had a very successful year in terms of earnings.
-EBITDA increased by 8.0 % to EUR 422.7m and earnings before interest and taxes (EBIT) rose by 9.0 % to EUR 207.3m.
-The profit for the period of the Austrian Post Group equalled EUR 145.9m, comprising a year-on-year improvement of 5.2 %.
-Accordingly, earnings per share were EUR 2.04, up from EUR 1.96 in the prior-year period (+4.1 %).
-On the basis of this solid performance and balance sheet position, an attractive dividend of EUR 1.83 per share will be proposed to the Annual General Meeting on 9 April 2025 (+2.8%).
-This corresponds to a payout ratio of 85 % of the Group net profit and a dividend yield of 6.4 % based on the closing share price on 31 December 2024.
+The development of earnings was in line with the trend of the first nine months of 2025.
+EBITDA was down by 2.2 % to EUR 413.3m and earnings before interest and taxes (EBIT) fell by 5.0 % to EUR 196.9m.
+The earnings decline in the mail business and the lower profitability of parcel operations in Southeast and Eastern Europe as well as in Türkiye were in contrast to the earnings improvement in the Retail & Bank Division.
+Accordingly, the profit for the period of the Austrian Post Group in the year 2025 totalled EUR 134.0m (-8.1 %) and earnings per share were EUR 1.96 from EUR 2.04 in the prior-year period (-4.1 %).
+On the basis of the solid performance and balance sheet position, a dividend at the prior-year level of EUR 1.83 per share will be proposed to the Annual General Meeting on 15 April 2026.
+This corresponds to a dividend yield of 5.9 % based on the closing share price on 31 December 2025.

 WALTER OBLIN